Core View Components

 About the Traffic Table

-Like the tabbed graph, the traffic table presents the results returned from the query specified with the Parameter Controls (traffic over the current time range, expressed in the current metric, and calculated with the current aggregation).
+Like the Traffic Graph, the Traffic table presents the results returned from the query specified with the Parameter Controls (traffic over the current time range, expressed in the current metric, and calculated with the current aggregation).
 Rather than a visualization, however, the data is presented as a top-X table.
 The data shown in the rows of the table vary depending on the type of the current page:

-• Aggregate page table: If the table is on an aggregate page then each row corresponds to an individual instance of the network entity whose traffic data is being aggregated on the page.
+• Aggregate page table: If the table is on an aggregate page, each row corresponds to an individual instance of the network entity whose traffic data is being aggregated on the page.
 The rows are ordered according to traffic volume (top-X).

 Example: On the Devices aggregate page, each Kentik-registered device in your network is represented as a row in the table.

 • Details page table: If the table is on a details page (or on the Traffic Overview page), the table is tabbed.
 Each tab corresponds to a dimension by which traffic data can be ranked (top-X).
-A Customize button at the top right of the table allows you to choose the dimensions for which a tab will be displayed (up to eight).
+A Customize button (see Customize Tabs Dialog) at the top right of the table allows you to choose the dimensions for which a tab will be displayed (up to 12).
 The table columns shown for each tab vary depending on the dimension.

-Note: For a list of dimensions for which traffic data can be displayed in a tabbed table, see
+Note: For a list of dimensions for which traffic data can be displayed in a traffic table, see Dimensions Reference.

 top | section